Spring Boot Pre-Interview Guide Part 7: Advanced Patterns — Spring Boot 4 · Kotlin 2.3 · Events · Async · Multi-module

 // Wait for all async tasks to complete

-CompletableFuture.allOf(productFuture, reviewsFuture, stockFuture).join();
+CompletableFuture.allOf(productFuture, reviewsFuture, stockFuture).join()

 return ProductDetailResponse.of(